aksharanigam1112/Movie-Ticket-Booking-System/README.md

     export FLASK_APP=ticket.py
     flask run

+### Database Structure :-

+    {
+        "ticketID" : 1,
+        "name" : "XYZ",
+        "phn" : 1234567890,
+        "time" : "15:00",
+        "date" : "2020-09-01",
+        "tickets" : 2,
+        "seats" : ["A1","A2"]
+    }

+       ticketID : It's a primary key assigned to each booking name : Name of the user who is booking the ticket phn : Phone Number of the user time : Time slot of the movie date : Date for which the user wants to book the seats tickets : Number of tickets the user is booking seats : Seat numbers the user wishes to book

 ### API Calls & Screenshots :-

 > ***GET Request ===> http://127.0.0.1:5000/  ===>  {'msg' : 'Welcome to Ticket Booking System', 'status' : 200}***